 Horizon hazards

-The Hazards Warning service helps anticipate the road ahead.
-The warnings published are safety-related, meant to inform or warn the driver of an upcoming (dangerous) situation, such as slippery roads, animals or objects in the road, fog-induced reduced visibility and many other hazards.
+The Hazards Warning service helps drivers anticipate potential dangers on the road.
+It provides safety-related warnings about upcoming hazardous situations, such as slippery surfaces, animals or objects in the roadway, reduced visibility due to fog, and other hazards.

 The Hazards SDK provides data for various categories of hazards, including:

-Having completed the Retrieving horizon data guide, you are now able to set up the horizon engine and start navigation to retrieve horizon data.
+After completing the Retrieving horizon data guide, you can subscribe for horizon updates and start navigation to retrieve horizon data.

 Specifying horizon options